Kristianstad/origo/README.md

 # origo
 https://github.com/Kristianstad/origo/pkgs/container/origo

 Origo from Github master, image based on https://github.com/Kristianstad/lighttpd2/pkgs/container/lighttpd2.
 Listens on port 8080 internally.
 Files and directories in the Origo config directory are added to the Origo web directory at startup.
+There is also an optional management tool for Origo included in a separate tag (path to manage tool: adm/manage.php).

 ## Docker run examples
 ### If you just need Origo